 Where to buy

-You can buy this Bourjois lipstick for £8.49 from Amazon or Boots.
+You can buy this Bourjois lipstick for £8.49 from Amazon.

 At the time of writing this post, the lipstick is only £5.05 on Amazon, which is an absolute steal!